mozeeshan1/fxtwitter-discord-bot/README.md

 Go in the bot subsection of your application and get your token there.
 Make sure to **save your token in a secure place** in case you want to access it later as it is only shown once.

-For inquiries contact : Riko#4020 on discord
+For inquiries contact : Riko#4020 on discord.